FrodaSE/Minion/README.md

 }
 ```

-Then you need to pass your resolver to the batch eninge:
+Then you need to pass your resolver to the batch engine:
 ```
 ...
 var container = new Container();